Thinking of building an ecommerce store?

 Let’s now take a plunge into the detailed comparison between Woocommerce and Bigcommerce.

 Arguing Ownership Dilemma

-- It lets you switch to any of your preferred hosting solution provider within minutes through the migration system.
+- It lets you switch to any of your preferred hosting solution providers within minutes through the migration system.

-- You’re not tied to any third party rules or obligations.
+- It does not tie you to any third-party rules or obligations

-- BigCommerce is a hosted ecommerce application and you can’t host it anywhere else.
+- BigCommerce is a hosted ecommerce application, meaning you can’t host it anywhere else.
 I have discussed this previously in our Magento vs BigCommerce post.

 - You’re not the sole owner of the hosted space, in fact, it is shared with other BigCommerce stores.

 Security is often a major concern for businesses when it comes to making online sales.
 Both these ecommerce solutions do quite well in terms of security.
 Although, the balance needle tilts a little towards WooCommerce.

 That’s because with WooCommerce, you can tighten your store’s security with premium plugins and secure hosting.
 But with BigCommerce, you are bounded by what the platform offers.